jbuehl/homealone/docs/README.model.md

 - setState(value) - Set the state of the Control to the specified value.

 ##### Collection
-Defines an ordered collection of Resources.
+Defines an ordered collection of references to Resources.

 - addRes(resource) - Add the specified Resource to the Collection.
 - getRes(name) - Return the Resource specified by the name from the Collection.